 Some species that are distributed south of Sahara are more likely to occur inside the limits of WP than others (the first category includes nomadic species for example).
 Over the years, interested WP birders discussed a small group of species as future potential additions to the WP list.

 Some of these species have already been recorded in the WP region in the past few years, such as Golden Nightjar (Caprimulgus eximius) and Wahlberg’s Eagle (Hieraaetus wahlbergi).
 Some still haven’t been recorded yet, such as Kordofan Lark (Mirafra cordofanica) and Singing Bush Lark (Mirafra cantillans).
 With the addition of the White-rumped Seedeater, what to expect next?

-An article should be published soon in a journal.
+An article should be published soon.